medtagger/MedTagger/backend/docs/development_in_vagrant.md

 ### How to run backend?

 Open two SSH connections (in separate windows) to your virtual machine and make sure that you're inside `/vagrant/backend` directory.
-Then run command below to prepare your development environment:
+Then run below command in each of the windows to prepare your development environment:

  ```bash
  $ . devenv.sh